ErpNetDocs/tech/advanced/user-calculated-attributes/QA/HowToCheckWhetherAFieldThatPointsToAReferenceObjectHasAValue.md

 # How to check whether a field that points to a reference object has a value?

 Often when we are creating a calculated attribute and we  want to get a value from a referent object, first we need to check if the current record has a reference to this object at all.
 A.k.a. we need to check if a particular Id field has a value or not.

 The **recommended** way to perform this validation is to check whether there is a referent object:

 ```
-20  EQUAL   REF AdjustedDocument   CONST NULL
+20  EQUAL REF:AdjustedDocument   CONST:NULL
 ```

 ​

 and **NOT** whether the Id fields itself is empty:

 ```
-20  EQUAL   ATTRIB AdjustedDocumentId   CONST NULL
+20  EQUAL ATTRIB:AdjustedDocumentId   CONST:NULL
 ```